-Kickdown is operated when the pedal is pressed fully down to provide maximum engine performance.
+Kickdown is operated when the accelerator pedal is pressed fully down, beyond the normal operating spring pressure, to provide maximum engine performance.
 Kickdown is used in circumstances where rapid acceleration is required, such as when overtaking.

 Kickdown causes the transmission to change down to the lowest gear possible to achieve maximum acceleration.
 The gear engaged depends on the road speed at the time of kickdown.